erizov/Professor/semester_14/lecture_95_support_advanced/knowledge_graph/univer.en.md

-# Knowledge Graph
+# Knowledge Graphs for Support

 **Algorithm:** knowledge_graph
 **Discipline:** Data Engineering / Data Governance

 ## Algorithm Definition

-Knowledge Graphs for Support is an algorithm used to solve specific problems in computer science.
+Knowledge Graphs for Support is an algorithm for solving problems in the field of data engineering / data governance, which performs a sequence of operations to process data and obtain results.

 ## Technical Description

+### What the Algorithm Does

-Knowledge Graphs for Support works by processing data sequentially according to specific rules and algorithms.
+Knowledge Graphs for Support is an algorithm for solving problems in the field of data engineering / data governance, which performs a sequence of operations to process data and obtain results.

+**Key Steps:**
+1. Data input and validation
+2. Algorithm execution
+3. Result processing and output

+**Key Data Structures:**
+- Arrays or lists for data storage
+- Variables for intermediate results
+- Control structures for flow management

 ## Application in Data Engineering / Data Governance

-1. applying knowledge graph to solve specific tasks in knowledge
-2. using knowledge graph in production systems for graph
-3. integrating knowledge graph into data pipelines for process automation
+1. ETL processes in banking systems: processing millions of transactions per day
+2. Report generation in corporate systems: daily processing of web server logs
+3. Image processing in social networks: batch processing of uploaded photos

 ## Step-by-Step Scenario

 **Input Data:**
-[Specific input data for Knowledge Graphs for Support]
+[Specific input data for knowledge graphs for support]

 **Step 1:** [Specific algorithm action]
 **Step 2:** [Next action]
 **Step 3:** [Continuation of processing]
+...

 **Final Result:**
 [Specific result of the algorithm's work]

 ## Self-Check Questions

 ### Basic Level

-1. Describe the main stages of the knowledge graph algorithm.
+1. Describe the main stages of the knowledge graphs for support algorithm.
 What data structures are used?
-2. What are the time and space complexity of knowledge graph?
+2. What are the time and space complexity of knowledge graphs for support?
 Justify your answer.

 ### Intermediate Level

-1. In what cases is the knowledge graph algorithm most effective?
+1. In what cases is the knowledge graphs for support algorithm most effective?
 When is its use not advisable?
-2. How can knowledge graph be optimized?
+2. How can knowledge graphs for support be optimized?
 Suggest specific improvements.

 ### Advanced Level

-1. Compare knowledge graph with alternative approaches.
+1. Compare knowledge graphs for support with alternative approaches.
 Under what conditions is each preferable?
-2. Analyze edge cases and implementation errors of knowledge graph.
+2. Analyze edge cases and implementation errors of knowledge graphs for support.
 How to ensure algorithm correctness?

 ## Practical Tasks

 ### Level 1 — Basic

-Implement a basic version of the knowledge graph algorithm in a programming language.
+Implement a basic version of the knowledge graphs for support algorithm in a programming language.
 Add edge case handling and tests.

 ### Level 2 — Applied

-Create a full implementation of knowledge graph with error handling, logging, and testing.
+Create a full implementation of knowledge graphs for support with error handling, logging, and testing.
 Apply to real data and analyze results.

 ### Level 3 — Research

-Conduct a research analysis of knowledge graph: compare with alternative algorithms, measure performance, analyze complexity, and formulate conclusions about applicability.
+Conduct a research analysis of knowledge graphs for support: compare with alternative algorithms, measure performance, analyze complexity, and formulate conclusions about applicability.